eliaskosunen/varuna/README.md

 `build.sh` will only work on Linux.

-If you'd like to build on other platforms than Linux, or not to build documentation, here are the instructions
+If you'd like to build on other platforms than Linux, or not to build documentation, here are the instructions:

 ### Linux